Drug Efficacy in Preclinical Studies

 Biotrial is a global CRO with extensive experience in both in vitro assays and in vivo models for evaluating the efficacy of new oncology drugs.

-We work closely with biotech and pharmaceutical sponsors to design and execute the most appropriate preclinical oncology efficacy studies for their specific needs.
+We work closely with biotechnology and pharmaceutical industry to design and execute the most appropriate preclinical oncology efficacy studies for their specific needs.
 Our goal is to help our sponsors develop safe and effective new oncology drugs that improve the lives of patients around the world.

 Cancer Cells Vis